aupiff/collar-daniells-solutions/lesson_11.md

 Where do they live?

 3. Nōn in Graeciā, sed clārō in oppidō Italiae habitant.

-Not in Greece, but they live in the famous Italian city.
+Not in Greece, but they live in a famous town of Italy.

 4. Incolae Rōmae sunt.